 In the quartier of La Condamine, adjacent to Port Hercules, there are a plethora of shopping and culinary options to suit any mood.
 Stroll up and down the charming, pedestrian-only streets, peeking into each boutique for a unique experience or stop at one of the many restaurants for an afternoon cappuccino.

 The idea behind the liqueur was conceived during the search for a typical Monegasque gift to bring to family at Christmas.
-The perfect drink for your monaco yacht charter.
 A premium drink was ideal, but there were none to be found.
 Around the same time, the streets of Monaco were awash with the vibrant color of ripening fruits on the bitter orange trees – a sight locals hold dear in their hearts.
 Unlike their sweet counterparts, the bitter oranges are not suitable for juice, and have traditionally been used for marmalade making, a tradition that has receded in recent years.
 The oranges that come from this region, and that are used in making this liqueur are therefore amongst the rarest available, which truly makes this a unique product.
 There are over 600 orange trees growing on the streets of the Principality.
 Handmade from start to finish – the liqueur starts its journey in January, when the oranges are picked from the trees by hand in Monaco and passed to the L’Orangerie distillery.
 The oranges are carefully washed, the zest is then extracted by hand, and infused in alcohol for a number of weeks before a small quantity of specially selected natural ingredients are added, to give you the original L’Orangerie liqueur.

 Local favorites in this area include La Bionda for traditional and family style Italian food or 3 Tapas for a French take on classic Spanish shareables.
 Several more casual and laid-back options for day into the night include the Brasserie de Monaco, Jack Monaco, La Rascasse and Stars and Bars.